dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 functions will be omitted, since they are pretty straight-forward and similar to the typing in many other functional languages.

-{>> But data types and functions are not emitted!
-Though if you were to emit them, it'd be good if you could give a reference to where the reader could go and learn about such standard typing rules. <<}

-{>> It is a good idea to start by explaining the form of the judgment: the environment, the expression, and the type, and how it should be read. <<}
+We use a common way of presenting typing rules using two-dimensional *inference rules* \cite{TAPL}.
+We use this term for both *axioms*, which do not have a *premise* and rules with premise(s) (which go above the line) and *conclusion* (below the line).
+There can be several premises and in such case they are assumed to be combined with the logical *conjunction* ("and").
+Rules can be read as "If what is stated in the premise(s) holds, then we may derive the conclusion".
+We use $\Gamma$ to denote a *type environment*, which contains variables/functions/data constructors and their types.
+New bindings are added to it using comma. $\Gamma \vdash e : T$ should be read as "expression $e$ has type $T$ in the type environment $\Gamma$".

-Variables get their types from the type environment $\Gamma$:
+Variables (as well as functions and data constructors) get their types from the type environment $\Gamma$:

 \infrule[T-Var]{x : T \in \Gamma}{\Gamma \vdash x : T}